CSCfi/allas-cli-utils/README.md

 ### 2. .a_tools_conf

-A user can define her own default settings for a-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
+A user can define her own default settings for lo-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
 These user specific settings can be done as well at the CSC servers too.
-In this file you can set default values for many of the functions that are defined with a-put command options.
+In this file you can set default values for many of the functions that are defined with lo-put command options.

-For example, if you are uploading files that would benefit from compression, you could use _--compress_ option with a-put.
+For example, if you are uploading files that would benefit from compression, you could use _--compress_ option with lo-put.
 If you want this to be default setting you could create .a_tools_conf file that contains setting:

 ```text